baconpaul/BaconPlugs/README.md

 The MIDI file of the goldberg variations in res/midi is from Dave Grossman's J.S.
 Bach page at http://www.jsbach.net.

+The Bacon Emoji is from twitters https://twemoji.twitter.com outstanding free SVG emojis, which are cc-sa-4.

 The slug name ('BaconMusic') is different than the repo name ('BaconPlugs'), somewhat confusingly.
 When I made my git repo I had no idea really how anything worked or if I'd write anything.
 I was thinking "Hey I'm writing a collection of plugins for this software right".
 When I went